AdarshKaradi9/git-it/README.md

 # Git Made Easy
+## Tips:
+    > Keep less number of commits to keep the commit history clean
+    > Commit message and desription should be readable and understandable
 ## Commands
 * `git config –global user.name "[name]`
     > This command is used to set the author name and email address respectively to be used with your commits.